| Description | Dictionary of abstractions and patterns at the foundation of the SysFEAT operating pattern: the SOF - System Operating Framewrok. |

 An Initiative Stage is a past, current or future state of an Enduring Initiative.
 The set of all Initiative Stages of an Enduring Initiative defines its Roadmap. |

-An Interaction Process is a story (Behavior) that describes how the components of an Agent interacts to produce and consume Outcome Events.
+An Interaction Process Type is a story (Behavior Type) that describes how the components of an Agent Type interacts to produce and consume Outcome Events.
 This includes: 1) A course of events represented by Object Flows depicting the succesion of intermediate Outcome Events towards the production of the final Outcome Events.
-2) Interacting Agents who participate to the story.
+2) Interacting Agent Types who participate to the story.

 |